 14. Shinsegae Hundred City

 The main branch of Shinsegae is the oldest department store in Korea.
-It was opened in 1930 as the Gyeongseong branch of Mitsukoshi, a Japanese department store franchise; Korea was occupied by the Japanese Empire at the time.
-The store was acquired in 1945 by the late founder of Samsung group, Lee Byung-chull, and renamed Donghwa Department Store.
-After the Korean War (1950–1953) began, it was used for several years as a post exchange by the American army.
+It was opened in 1930 as the Gyeongseong branch of Mitsukoshi, a Japanese department store franchise.
+During that time, Korea was under the occupation of the Japanese Empire.
+In 1945, the store was acquired by the late founder of the Samsung Group, Lee Byung-chull, and renamed Donghwa Department Store.
+During the Korean War (1950–1953), it served as a post exchange for the American army for several years.
 In 1963, the store was given the name Shinsegae.
-The old building is currently used as a luxury shopping venue.
+The original building is currently utilized as a luxury shopping venue.

-In 2021, Shinsegae bought the then-named SK Wyverns of the KBO League from SK and renamed then the SSG Landers.
-They bought them for 135.2 billion won, (100 billion for the team itself, and 35.2 billion for the team’s facilities and properties) equivalent to $112.8 million.
+In 2021, Shinsegae acquired the SK Wyverns, a team from the KBO League, from SK and rebranded them as the SSG Landers.
+The acquisition cost 135.2 billion won, which breaks down to 100 billion won for the team itself and 35.2 billion won for the team’s facilities and properties.
+This amount is equivalent to approximately $112.8 million.

 To get there